brab0/cli-builder-api/README.md

 CLI Builder API
 ===============
-This project is meant to be a helper to abstract some unecessary layers for global CLIs development, by providing a command schema creator and a single line executor.
+This project is meant to be a helper to abstract some unecessary layers for CLIs development by providing a command schema creator and a single line executor.

 ## Instalation
     $ npm install cli-builder-api --save